mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 Chris contacted me to help him use juju to manage summit for this year's Plumbers conference.
-At the time we started this, the oneiric version of juju wasn't quite blessed for production environments, but we figured it'd be a great opportunity to try things out.
+At the time we started this, the oneiric version of juju wasn't exactly blessed for production environments, but we decided it'd be a great opportunity to work things out.

 We forked [Michael Nelson](www.google.com)'s excellent [django charm](lp:~michael.nelson/charms/oneiric/apache-django-wsgi/trunk) to create a [summit-charm](https://code.launchpad.net/~mark-mims/charms/oneiric/summit/trunk) and freely specialized it for summit.

-Note that we're updating this for precise [here](https://code.launchpad.net/~mark-mims/charms/precise/summit/trunk), but this will probably go away in the near future and we'll just use a generic django charm.
-It turns out we didn't do too much here that won't apply to django apps in general, but more on that later.
+Note that we're updating this charm for precise [here](https://code.launchpad.net/~mark-mims/charms/precise/summit/trunk), but this will probably go away in the near future and we'll just use a generic django charm.
+It turns out we didn't do too much here that won't apply to django apps in general, but more on that another time.

 ## The Stack